hickeyhistory/hickey-history-website/content/homepage/lectures.md

 header_menu: true
 ---

 Don offers a broad range of lectures geared for scholars and the general public alike.
-Below are some of his most interesting or popular.
+Below are some of his most interesting and popular.

 {{< youtube kwRUhigbeoQ >}}